Southlake Lawyer Helping You Navigate The Divorce Process

 If you are going through a divorce and believe a protective order or a temporary restraining order is warranted, it is vital to contact an experienced family lawyer.
 Your family’s safety and well-being is too important not to act.

-Practical Legal Advice
+Providing Practical Legal Advice

 If you have questions concerning divorce in Texas, speak to a knowledgeable divorce lawyer at McElyea Law today.
 In many cases, McElyea Law offers free initial consultations.
 While our office is located in Southlake, we help clients throughout Tarrant County, including those living in Arlington, Colleyville and the Dallas-Fort Worth area.
 Reach out to us online or call us at 817-754-1570.